throput/apidev/docs/source/index.rst

 We intend to cover various aspects about the life-cycle of API implementation, i.e., design, development, operation, and management, such as the following:

-* modeling and implementing an API, data models and formats,
+* modeling and implementing an API, with its data models and formats,
-* re-architecting a silo applications into a mashup service provisioning an API for internal and external integration,
+* re-architecting a silo application into a mashup service provisioning APIs for internal and external integration,
-* securing an API with authorization and authentication, data encryption, and distributed-denial-of-service (DDoS) protection, and
+* securing API provision with authorization and authentication, data encryption, and distributed-denial-of-service (DDoS) protection, and
-* versioning an API.
+* versioning APIs.

 Being the contributors to this open-source project, we are software architects and engineers who have been developing API-equipped application services in our own organizations and are passionate about sharing our learning and implementaiton experiences on this website.

-Positioned as an informational website, this project, however, does not aim to develop any API solutions.
+Being as an informational website, this project, however, does not aim to develop any API solutions.
 Athough in the future we may provide coding examples and compare relevant software tools in the market, we tend to be netural regarding programming languages, development platforms, and software